K2 Management to support hybrid renewables in 2023

 To encourage early-stage investment in hybrid European projects, K2M suggests that smaller scale sites may prove easier commercially, owing to the fact they reduce grid connection risk and can utilise smaller batch equipment currently present on the overstock market.

-“With Europe in energy crisis, we have to maximise every possible Megawatt of locally sourced clean energy,” said Cristina Fernández, European Sales Director, K2 Management.
+“With Europe in energy crisis, we have to maximise every possible Megawatt of locally sourced clean energy,” said Cristina Fernández, Sales Director for Continental Europe, K2 Management.

 “Hybrid projects really are an open goal not just for increasing renewable energy capacity, but for helping to stabilise the entire European renewable energy supply chain, as we can work to overcome bottle necks in permitting, or the delivery of wind turbines or solar panels.”